What We Do

-And we’re a bit of an experiment in new media, using a journalist’s commitment to facts and evidence as a tool to support a faster carbon-free transition.
+And we’re a bit of an experiment in new media, using a journalist’s commitment to facts and evidence as a tool to support faster, deeper emission cuts.

-We’re proud members of Climate Action Network-Canada, unlike a traditional news outlet that would stay one step removed from any news source.
+We’re a proud member of Climate Action Network-Canada, unlike a traditional news outlet that would stay one step removed from any news source.

 We’re a part of the Science Writers and Communicators of Canada and the Online News Association, and an active participant in the Covering Climate Now news collaborative, unlike a full-fledged environmental NGO that wouldn’t usually declare itself media.

-Straddling that line has turned out to be a great vantage point to track a large, complex, global crisis, tell the story of the effort to solve it, and help readers find the best way to make a difference.
+Straddling that line turns out to be a great vantage point to track a large, complex, global crisis, tell the story of the effort to solve it, and help readers find the best way to make a difference.